kvskmurty2802/OnlineQuiz-OOPS-Java-Project/README.md

 ## Commands to run the project:

+while running the project , current directory should be './src' then run the below commands to run this project.

 ### To compile the project, use the following command:

-- javac -d .
-CSV/*.java javaProject/*.java
+- javac -d ./classes CSV/*.java javaProject/*.java

 #### To run the project, use the following command:

-- java javaProject.Main
+- java -cp "mysql-connector-j-8.3.0.jar;./classes" javaProject.Main

-1st command will create another individual folders for class files after compilation.
+1st command will compile all java files in the project and it will store that class files in classes folder.

 2nd command will run the Main class file.